Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlDatabaseLongTermRetentionBackup.md

 ServerCreateTime     : 2/29/2018 12:12:19 AM
 ```

-This command gets all long term retention backups for the northeurope location.
+This command gets all long term retention backups for all databases (which may be alive or deleted) in northeurope.

 ### Example 2: Get a specific long term retention backup
 ```powershell